Samandar-Komilov/cserve/c-server/README.md

 Create an `HTTPResponse` struct for responses.

 **Best Practices**
-Allocate memory dynamically for `HTTPRequest` fields (e.g., method, headers) and free them with `http_request_free` to prevent leaks.
-Test with curl http://localhost:8080 to verify the response.
-Use Valgrind to check for memory leaks in `http_request_parse`.
+- Allocate memory dynamically for `HTTPRequest` fields and free them with `http_request_free` to prevent leaks.
+- Test with curl http://localhost:8080 to verify the response.
+- Use Valgrind to check for memory leaks in `http_request_parse`.

 ### 2️⃣ Static File Serving